Arpan103023/Notepad_project/README.md

- About Me option is not working in my system so I Have  attached my resume in mail
+ About Me option is not working in my system I have cheekced all the the things but there is nothing wrong in the code so I Have  attached my resume in mail.